top of page

 What does it indicate?

-It is usually a minor condition but can be the sign of something more serious if it is associated with an injury or impact to the area.
-Bloodshot or red eyes occur when small blood vessels on the protective layer on the white area known as the conjunctiva leak into the surrounding tissues.
+It is usually a minor condition but can be a sign of something more serious if it is associated with an injury or impact on the area.
+Bloodshot or red eyes occur when small blood vessels on the protective layer of the white area known as the conjunctiva leak into the surrounding tissues.

 Can a red eye be serious?

-Mr Ahmad Aziz is an experienced ophthalmologist who is able to asses you at his London eye clinic should you have any concerns.
+Mr Ahmad Aziz is an experienced ophthalmologist who can asses you at his London eye clinic should you have any concerns.

 How should I treat a bloodshot eye?

-Time can usually treat the blood shot.
-There are plenty of over the counter medications to help soothe the symptoms or treat a pink eye.
+Time can usually treat the bloodshot.
+There are plenty of over-the-counter medications to help soothe the symptoms or treat pink eye.

 • Antihistamine eye drops if you have an itchy pink eye and are prone to seasonal allergies.